gortonator/bsds-6650/CS6650 FAQ.md

 #### ClassNotFoundException in .war built by IntelliJ

 In the Project Structure menu, right-click on the (e.g.) `Lab2WebApp` folder (the first one in the Available Elements list).
 There should be an option to put your  dependencies into the artifact’s WEB-INF/lib directory.
 Once done, apply the changes and rebuild your artifact.
 You should (hopefully) not run into the `ClassNotFoundException` anymore,

+#### IntelliJ Version required

+You should install Idea Ultimate version (community version has limited support for this feature)